 Andy Chambers serves as Vice President for Student Development and Professor of Bible at Missouri Baptist University in St. Louis.
 He earned a BS degree in Mechanical Engineering from the Missouri University of Science and Technology and an MDiv and PhD degrees from Southwestern Baptist Theological Seminary with a focus on New Testament literary criticism and homiletics.
 He has done additional study at Baylor University and Harvard University’s Institute for Education Management.
 He speaks regularly in church and conference settings and writes for a variety of Christian publications.
 Andy is one of the founding editors of the faith and learning journal Integrite.
 He is also working on a book for Broadman and Holman Academic entitled Exemplary Life: A Theology of Church Life in Acts, due out in 2012.
 He and his wife Diana have four children.
 They live in St. Louis, Missouri.
 Go Cardinals!

 Douglas Henry serves Baylor University as Associate Professor of Philosophy in the Honors College and Master of Brooks Residential College.
 He is the former director of Baylor’s Institute for Faith and Learning.
 His degrees include a B.A. in religion from Oklahoma Baptist University and an M.A. and Ph.D. in philosophy from Vanderbilt University.
 In addition work in ancient philosophy and in ethics, his research includes the history, philosophy, and theology of Christian higher education.
 His articles have appeared in American Baptist Quarterly, Christian Reflection, Christian Scholar’s Review, Faith and Philosophy, Logos, Perspectives in Religious Studies, and Philosophia Christi.
 He is co-editor of Faithful Learning and the Christian Scholarly Vocation (Eerdmans, 2003), Christianity and the Soul of the University: Faith as a Foundation for Intellectual Community (Baker Academic, 2006), and The Schooled Heart: Moral Formation in American Higher Education (Baylor University Press, 2007).
 He is married to Michele Henry-Associate Professor of Choral Music Education and Director of the Women’s Choir at Baylor-and they are the parents of a three-year-old, Zachary.
 Among his hobbies and interests are playing tennis, reading P.G.
 Wodehouse, traveling the world, visiting beautiful churches, and being asked to give good arguments in defense of important ideas.

 Roger Ward is professor and chair of Philosophy at Georgetown College where he also directs the Center for Christian Discernment and Academic Leadership.
-Ward is a graduate of Penn State (BS 84) Southwestern Baptist Seminary (Mdiv 90) Baylor (MA 91) and Penn State (PhD 96).
+Ward is a graduate of Penn State (BS 84) Southwestern Baptist Seminary (MDiv 90) Baylor (MA 91) and Penn State (Ph.D.
+96).
 His research and writing focus on American figures, Jonathan Edwards, Charles Peirce, John Dewey, William James, and contemporary issues of pragmatism and business ethics.
-He is associate editor of The Pluralist, the journal of the Society for the Advancement of American Philosophy, and former president of the Kentucky Philosophical Association and the Baptist Association of Philosophy Teachers, and he recently became a member of the Scott County School Board.
-Roger and Elaine and their daughters Rachel and Kara live in Georgetown and attend Faith Baptist Church.
+He is editor of The Pluralist, the journal of the Society for the Advancement of American Philosophy, and former president of the Kentucky Philosophical Association and the Baptist Association of Philosophy Teachers.
+Since 2009 Roger has served on the Scott County School Board, which he currently chairs.
+Roger and Elaine have two daughters, Rachel and Kara, and they live in Georgetown and attend Faith Baptist Church.
 They enjoy traveling together, especially to the beach, and Roger is an avid cyclist intent on exploring all the many byways of the Kentucky Bluegrass.